Mobile Device Must-Haves

 A mobile website must accommodate the larger variety of screen sizes and resolutions that mobile devices may have.
 Strive to strike a balance between audience size and screen size, meaning that common screen sizes should receive greater consideration in the design process than less common screen sizes.
 The primary challenge with this aspect of mobile web design is avoiding the creation of separate pages for each type of mobile device.

 Uxbooth has a list of popular mobile devices and their screen resolutions as of February 2011.
 For example, the Apple iPhone and iPod have a resolution of 320×480, while the iPad is a resolution of 768×1024.
 Windows 7 phone devices have a resolution of 480×800.

 The limited viewing area of a mobile device frequently means that you must break up the content by placing it on more than one page.
 You should also use a single column of text that wraps to the next line.
 These features allow mobile users to view the entire content without scrolling horizontally.
 Prioritize the content on your websites, so you can eliminate as much low-priority content as possible.

 The mobile website for CBS News demonstrates how mobile designers can break a large amount of content into smaller portions.
 The site also displays the first portion of an article and provides a link that allows the user to view the remainder of the article.

 Simplicity is equivalent to usability in mobile design.
 Navigation needs to be as easy for mobile users as possible, so designers should eliminate formatting widgets such as frames and tables.
 Use the minimum possible amount of padding if you use it all.
 Mobile devices have slower download speeds than desktops, so each additional click can increase a page’s load time.
 The mobile website for Best Buy demonstrates a minimum hierarchy by displaying only the most essential categories for its products.

 Want to be a mobile designer?
 Need help designing a mobile site?
+Want to learn more about mobile device must-haves?
 Contact us today to learn more.